 open ios/Runner.xcworkspace

-# Then Archive and upload to App Store
+# Archive in Xcode → Upload to App Store Connect

 Conclusion